 He is a recommended speaker for the RSPB and National Trust.
 In 1996 Michael gave his 1500th lecture, since then there have been simply too many to keep close count.
 The talks are illustrated with original images taken during his expeditions.
-The exact length and content of each talk can be tailored to fit individual requirements and a question-time is offered at the close.
 Please email for a full list of current talks.

 It's a Funny Way to Make a Living.

 Michael explains the basics of his art in this revealing, humorous introduction to the realities of

 professional wildlife filming.
 This is most definitely NOT a technical talk, Michael explains how